syncfusion-content/xamarin-docs/Xamarin/Installation/install-nuget-packages.md

     **For example:** Install-Package Syncfusion.Xamarin.SfDataGrid

-    > You can find the list of Syncfusion WPF NuGet packages which are published in nuget.org from [here](https://www.nuget.org/packages?q=Tags%3A%22xamarin%22+syncfusion)
+    > You can find the list of Syncfusion Xamarin NuGet packages which are published in nuget.org from [here](https://www.nuget.org/packages?q=Tags%3A%22xamarin%22+syncfusion)

     ***Install specified Syncfusion Xamarin NuGet package in specified Xamarin application***